-The lengthy list of stars whom he’s accompanied on record and onstage includes Rick Nelson, Elvis Presley, Emmylou Harris, and John Denver.
+The lengthy list of stars whom he has accompanied on record and onstage includes Rick Nelson, Elvis Presley, Emmylou Harris and John Denver.
 But those were just his long-term employers.
 As a hard-working session musician on the busy Los Angeles scene of the mid-to-late Sixties, Burton played anonymously on countless records by the likes of the Everly Brothers, Beach Boys, Sonny and Cher, Merle Haggard, Buck Owens, the Fifth Dimension and Phil Spector’s stable of artists.

 His signature sound combines flatpicking and fingerpicking on a Fender Telecaster, resulting in a fluid, sustained melodicism evocative of pedal steel guitar and taut, staccato bursts of notes known as “chicken pickin’.”
 Burton is also adept on pedal steel and dobro, and he brings the distinctive qualities of those instruments to his guitar work.
 His overdubbed dobro duet on Buffalo Springfield’s “A Child’s Claim to Fame” is considered a classic.

 The fusion of country and R&B into a fundamental rock and roll sound stems from Burton’s upbringing in Shreveport, Louisiana.
-Burton tuned into R&B on the radio and got exposed to country music via the Louisiana Hayride.
-This widely syndicated radio show - which launched the careers of Hank Williams, Elvis Presley, Johnny Cash and others - originated at local radio station KWKH.
+Burton tuned into R&B on the radio and was exposed to country music via the Louisiana Hayride.
+This widely syndicated radio show—which launched the careers of Hank Williams, Elvis Presley, Johnny Cash and others—originated at local radio station KWKH.
 Burton, a self-taught musician who bought his signature red 1953 Telecaster at age 13, joined the house band of the Louisiana Hayride in the mid-Fifties, backing guests and regulars like George Jones and Johnny Horton.
-In 1957, he played the inimitable guitar licks on Dale Hawkins’ “Susie-Q,” a swamp-rock classic whose music he claims to have composed.
+In 1957 he played the inimitable guitar licks on Dale Hawkins’ “Susie-Q,” a swamp-rock classic whose music he claims to have composed.
 From there, Burton backed rockabilly singer Bob Luman and was then recruited by Ricky Nelson, who heard him playing down the hall at his record company.
 Burton remained with Nelson from 1958 to 1965, anchoring the teen idol’s sound with his crackling, controlled solos and chord work.
 Nelson’s closing musical performances on Ozzie & Harriet, the weekly family sitcom on which he starred, were required viewing for budding rock and rollers, and Burton could be seen bopping right beside him.

-He pursued several intensive years of session work in the mid-to-late Sixties and also served a mid-Sixties stint as guitarist in the Shindogs the house band for Shindig, a prime-time rock and roll TV show.
-In 1969, Burton received a call from Elvis Presley, asking Burton to join his band.
+He pursued several intensive years of session work in the mid-to-late Sixties and also served a mid-Sixties stint as guitarist in the Shindogs, the house band for Shindig, a prime-time rock and roll TV show.
+In 1969 Burton received a call from Elvis Presley, who wanted Burton to join his band.
 Presley, a professed fan, told Burton he watched Ozzie and Harriet every week to see him play with Ricky Nelson.
-This same year, a Fender guitar decorated in pink paisley was designed for Burton.
+This same year a Fender guitar decorated in pink paisley was designed for Burton.
 It would become his guitar of choice in the studio.

 Inductee: James Burton (guitar; born August 21, 1939)